 - Consider both peer- and self-evaluations when assigning group work - Presentations can be one option, but they will have to be accessible.
-There are other options - try getting students to create "cellphilms", podcasts, maps, art demos, or a timeline.
+There are other options - try getting students to record short videos on their phones, record podcasts, create maps, art demos, or a timeline.